 The Net Worth Sweep is designed to thwart these statutory directives, not to comply with them.
-FHFA had no intention of rehabilitating Fannie and Freddie; rather, it was determined to prevent them from exiting conservatorship under their current charters.
-The Net Worth Sweep does not preserve and conserve assets, but rather strips those assets on a quarterly basis and sends them to Treasury.
+It is now clear that FHFA had no intention of rehabilitating Fannie and Freddie; rather, it was determined to prevent them from exiting conservatorship under their current charters.
+The Net Worth Sweep does not preserve and conserve assets, but rather strips those assets on a quarterly basis and siphons them over to Treasury.
 And the Net Worth Sweep prevents Fannie and Freddie from ever being sound and solvent, because it prohibits them from building any capital, which is the essence of soundness and solvency for all financial institutions-particularly mortgage insurers like Fannie and Freddie.

 Treasury, for its part, purported to be exercising authority to "amend" the securities it had purchased from Fannie and Freddie at the outset of the conservatorship in 2008.
 But Treasury had no such authority; its temporary authority to purchase Fannie's and Freddie's securities expired on December 31, 2009.
 See id. §§ 1455(l), 1719(g).
-After that date, it had authority only "to hold, exercise any rights received in connection with, or sell" its securities.
+After that date, it only had authority "to hold, exercise any rights received in connection with, or sell" its securities.
 Id. §§ 1455(l)(2)(D); 1719(g)(2)(D).
 The Net Worth Sweep did none of these things.
-Indeed, it altered Treasury's securities to such a significant degree that it amounted to an exchange of those securities for new securities, an exchange Treasury had no authority to make in 2012.
+Indeed, it fundamentally altered Treasury's equity securities to such a significant degree that it amounted to an exchange of those securities for new securities, an exchange Treasury had no authority to make in 2012.

 Any uncertainty that existed about the Agencies' true objective in entering the Net Worth Sweep has now been eliminated.
-As early as 2010, Treasury had determined that the potential for Fannie's and Freddie's existing common shareholders to share in the Companies' profitability should be destroyed.
+As early as 2010, Treasury had secretly determined that the potential for Fannie's and Freddie's existing common shareholders to share in the Companies' profitability should be destroyed.
 By mid-2012, however, it became apparent that, despite FHFA's and Treasury's best efforts, the existing dividend structure of Treasury's stock would not accomplish that objective.
-As explained above, Treasury's stock called for a 10% cash or 12% in kind dividend payment, keyed to the value of the stock's liquidation preference.
-The liquidation preference had started at \$1 billion for each company, and it had increased dollar-for-dollar with every draw the Companies made from a Treasury funding commitment to maintain a positive net worth.
+As explained above, Treasury's stock provided for a 10% cash or 12% in kind dividend payment, keyed to the value of the stock's liquidation preference.
+The liquidation preference had started at \$1 billion for each company (a so-called "commitment fee"), and it had increased dollar-for-dollar with every draw the Companies made from the Treasury funding commitment.
 At the time of the Net Worth Sweep, Treasury's liquidation preference stood at \$189 billion.
-That amount, however, was artificially and unnecessarily inflated by overly pessimistic accounting decisions made shortly after FHFA placed Fannie and Freddie in conservatorship, resulting in paper losses that temporarily decreased the Companies' net worth by hundreds of billions of dollars.
+That amount, however, was artificially and unnecessarily inflated by overly pessimistic accounting decisions made shortly after FHFA placed Fannie and Freddie in conservatorship, resulting in paper losses that temporarily decreased the Companies' net worth by hundreds of billions of dollars and thus required them to draw corresponding amounts from the funding commitment to maintain positive net worth.
 To make matters worse, the terms of Treasury's stock did not allow Fannie and Freddie to pay down the liquidation preference.